kanes02829/Multi-tenant-Saas-Laravel-Sample/README.md

 - Multi tenancy with separate databases

 ## Getting Started
-This starter boilerplate is built on Laravel 6.2.
+This starter is built on Laravel 6.2.
 Hence, working knowledge of Laravel is required.

 ### Installing
 - Download the repository by cloning it or in zip format & extract to your project folder